zinduaschool/dsa-notes/content/NonLinearDataStructures/Graphs/README.md

 6. **Acyclic Graphs**: A graph that has no cycles.

-7. **Connected Graphs**: A graph in which there is a path from every vertex to every other vertex.

-8. **Disconnected Graphs**: A graph in which there is some vertex or vertices that cannot be reached from other vertices.

 <h2>Applications of Graphs</h2>

 Graphs are used to represent networks.
 The networks may include paths in a city or telephone network or circuit network.
 Graphs are also used in social networks like linkedIn, Facebook.
 For example, in Facebook, each person is represented with a vertex(or node).
 Each node is a structure and contains information like person id, name and a pointer to the linked list of friends.